ludwig-ai/ludwig/mkdocs/docs/user_guide.md

     ...
 ```

-The datails about the prprocessing parameters that each datatype accepts will be provided in the datatype-specific sections.
+The datails about the preprocessing parameters that each datatype accepts will be provided in the datatype-specific sections.

-It is anyway important to point out that different features within the same datatype may require different preprocessing.
+It is important to point out that different features within the same datatype may require different preprocessing.
 For instance a document classification model may have two text input features, one for the title of the document and one for the body.

 As the lenght of the title is much shorter than the lenght of the body, the parameter `word_length_limit` should be set to 10 for the title and 2000 for the body, but both of them share the same parameter `most_common_words` with value 10000.

 The way to do this is adding a `preprocessing` key inside the title `input_feature` dictionary and one in the `body` input feature dictionary contning the desired parameter and value.
 The model definition will look like: